STECH-WEB-STUDIOS/.github/profile/README.md

 + SEO Optimization: Techniques to improve your website’s visibility and ranking.

 ### 🛠️ Technologies We Use
-+ Front-end: HTML, CSS, JavaScript, React, Bootstrap
++ Front-end: HTML, CSS, JavaScript, Tailwind, Bootstrap, React
-+ Back-end: PHP, Laravel, MySQL
++ Back-end: Python (Django), PHP, MySQL
 + Tools: Git, XAMPP, Composer

 ### 📅 How to Get Started